Physics

 PH 561: Atomic Force Microscopy

-PH 562: Fundamentals of Biological Physics
+PH 562: Fundamentals of Soft Matter and Biophysics

 PH 563: Introduction to Experimental Methods in Biophysics